 - Applying physical pressure to pressure points relieving stored tension and stimulating body circulation and promoting healthy energy flow along the body’s meridians.

 - Deep tissue massage with oils that rejuvenate the skin uplifting energy and giving a deep sense of relaxation.

 At the end of the 90 minutes massage, I could hear myself snoring, it was the treatment that I needed.

 After the Spa it was time to chill out at the swimming pool area.
 From this 25 meter pool I really enjoyed the views towards the historic bridges that go over the Singapore river.
 The pool is set right beside the grand pillars of the building.

 One thing I can recommend anyone staying at the Fullerton is making a trip to the Lighthouse Bar.
 Yes there used to be a lighthouse on the Fullerton building in the past, now this area is a rooftop bar which is located above the 8th floor.
 From here I enjoyed amazing views over Singapore and the Marina Bay area.
 In my opinion the views are even better at night.

-The Fullerton hotel Singapore will get a 10 out of 10 for me.
-It is a combination of a staying and experiencing a grand historical iconic building in Singapore.
-Everything from restaurants, to room, to Straits Club was just perfect.
-It is also in the attention to detail, the person coming to prepare your room knows you by name, when you dial reception you are greeted with your name, and to finish it of I had the smoothest checkout to getting in my taxi experience ever.
+The Fullerton Hotel Singapore will get a 10 out of 10 for me.
+It is a combination of staying and experiencing a grand historical iconic building in Singapore.
+Everything from restaurants to room, to the Straits Club, was just perfect.
+It is also in the attention to detail, the person coming to prepare your room knows you by name, when you dial reception you are greeted with your name, and to finish it off I had the smoothest checkout to getting in my taxi experience ever.
 100% recommended.